 Enter Dr. Seth Roberts.
-He is a strange little man, if I’ve ever met one.
 He stands on one leg to improve his sleep.
 He swears it works.
 (I tried it, couldn’t get through two days.)
 In fact, he did a scientific experiment on it.
 (Click here for some of his other experiments.
 They are unconventional to say the least.
 The one that proves butter makes you smarter is gold.)
 I asked Dr. Roberts about my sleep quality.
 He recommended all sorts of things, one of them being getting at least one full hour of sunshine first thing in the morning.
 Not 2 hours after you get up or in the afternoon – first thing in the morning.
 He was very clear about that.
 I hadn’t thought about the time of day I was getting sun, but it made a lot of sense that that would be the optimal time to get it, if you were to get any at all.
 Unfortunately, there was no way for me to actually do this – my current life is such that the first hour of my morning is spent dressing children for preschool, changing diapers, making coffee, breakfast, checking email.

 One day as I was taking my supplements, I was thinking about how many units of Vitamin D your skin produces in 30 minutes of sun (20,000 I believe).
 I looked aghast at the 10,000 units of Vitamin D I was taking.
 It was 7 o’clock at night!
 I was essentially giving my body 15 minutes worth of bright sunlight energy.
 No wonder I was waking up in the middle of the night!
 I was telling my body that it wasn’t really time for bed, it was still the middle of the day.
 I wondered what would happen if I only took my Vitamin D first thing in the morning.
 It wouldn’t be an hour naked in the sun, but 15 minutes is better than nothing.
 That night I slept like shit.
 Worse than normal.